reachskumar/echomarket/README.md

 - TWELVEDATA_API_KEY ( I am using TwelveData, you can use any financial API like AlphaVantage, FinHub etc.
 - TAVILY_API_KEY
 - MONGODB_URI

-This one under frontend: This talks to your backend URL this is where you update the backend url.
+This one, under frontend, talks to your backend URL.
+This is where you update the backend url.
  VITE_API_URL